 When else do I need a local MQ server?

 In addition to the use cases discussed so far, at the time of writing a small collection of features in IBM App Connect Enterprise require a local MQ server.
-These are the FTE and ConnectDirect nodes, and the content-based filtering PubSub capability integrated with the MQ queue manager, and these are still tied architecturally to the local MQ server.
+These are the ConnectDirect nodes, and the content-based filtering PubSub capability integrated with the MQ queue manager, and these are still tied architecturally to the local MQ server.